-- Approximate number of bacteria |ml of urine can be estimated by usually calibrated loop technique (0.002 ml capacity or 500ml or 20×500 which is equal to 10000). - Dilute the urine 10^{-5} and perform streak plate technique. - Divide nutrient Agar plates into 6 portions and inoculate loop full of urine respective portion in single line.
-Collective urine isolation mix urine properly and inoculate a loop full of urine on blood Agar. - Incubate all plates at 37°C for 24hrs observe colonies and interpret the result.
+- Approximate number of bacteria per ml of urine can be estimated by usually calibrated loop technique (0.002 ml capacity or 500ml or 20×500 which is equal to 10000). - Dilute the urine 10-5 and perform streak plate technique. - Divide nutrient Agar plates into 6 portions and inoculate loop full of urine respective portion in single line. - For selective isolation mix urine properly and inoculate a loop full of urine on blood Agar, Macconkey agar, Cetrimide agar, Cystidine Lactose Electrolyte Deficient (CLED) agar and SS agar. - Incubate all plates at 37°C for 24hrs observe colonies and interpret the result.